AIDC 100 Archive - William

 Processed by F. Jason Torre, January 2006.
-Updated and revised by Kristen J. Nyitray,
+Finiding aid updated and revised by Kristen

-the spring of 2005.
-The collection is open to research without restrictions.
+The collection is open to researchers without restriction.

 director of trade associations in the manufacturing, material handling and automatic